 To help researchers use AI effectively and minimise risks, staff from across the university have developed a comprehensive set of AI Guidelines.

 These guidelines are aligned with existing UTS policies and government legislation, ensuring ethical and responsible use of Generative AI (GenAI) tools in research.
+Read the Use of AI in Research Guidelines.

 Why following the guidelines matters